High Tatras, Slovakia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Take care to find the necessary type.
-A lot of adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types C and E. Check that you find the necessary type.
+The vast majority of adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most locations.

 About your travel guide